openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

 Frequently Asked Questions (FAQ)
 ################################

-Model Conversion API provides explanatory messages when it is unable to complete conversions due to typographical errors, incorrectly used options, or other issues.
+Model conversion API provides explanatory messages when it is unable to complete conversions due to typographical errors, incorrectly used options, or other issues.
 A message describes the potential cause of the problem and gives a link to :doc:`Model Optimizer FAQ <openvino_docs_MO_DG_prepare_model_Model_Optimizer_FAQ>`  which provides instructions on how to resolve most issues.
 The FAQ also includes links to relevant sections in :doc:`Convert a Model <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`to help you understand what went wrong.

 Summary
 #######